Tomographic reconstruction: Back projection algorithm

-where $\Delta\theta$ is the angular spacing between the projections and $k(t)$ is radon kernel with frequency response $|\omega|$.
+where $\Delta\theta$ is the angular spacing between the projections and $k(t)$ is a Radon kernel with frequency response $|\omega|$.

-The name back-projection comes from the fact that 1D projection needs to be filtered by 1D Radon kernel (back-projected) in order to obtain a 2D signal.
-The filter used does not contain DC gain, thus adding DC bias may be desirable.
+The name back-projection comes from the fact that a one-dimensional projection needs to be filtered by a one-dimensional Radon kernel (back-projected) in order to obtain a two-dimensional signal.
+The filter used does not contain DC gain, so adding DC bias may be desirable.
 Reconstruction using back-projection allows better resolution than interpolation method described above.
 However, it induces greater noise because the filter is prone to amplify high-frequency content.

-Iterative Reconstruction Algorithm
+Iterative reconstruction algorithm

-Iterative algorithm is computationally intensive but it allows to include a priori information about the system $f(x,y)$.
+The iterative algorithm is computationally intensive but it allows the inclusion of a priori information about the system $f(x,y)$.